louisremi/jquery.persival.js/README.md

 Persival
 ========

-Persival can persists the values of form elements.
-It prevents loss of data when the page is closed accidentaly or when the browser crashes.
+Persival can persist the values users entered in a form, to make them crash and *inadvertent tab closing* resilent.

 Usage
 -----